gbaeke/aks-deep-dive/exercises/05-gitops-argo/01-ui/README.md

 Using the latter option, the API server can be accessed via `http://localhost:8080`

-Before we can login, retrieve the generated admin account apssword:
+Before we can login, retrieve the generated admin account password:

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d